Help customers to apply for a retail store’s credit card and associated insurance products

 Core ideas you must understand for this topic

-• Stock management: Techniques for receiving, storing, and rotating stock, including using inventory systems and conducting stock takes to minimise loss.
+• Stock Management: Techniques for receiving, storing, and rotating stock, including using manual and electronic systems to maintain accurate inventory levels and minimise losses.

-• Health and safety: Compliance with UK legislation like the Health and Safety at Work Act 1974, including risk assessments, manual handling, and fire safety.
+• Health and Safety: Knowledge of key legislation such as the Health and Safety at Work Act 1974, including risk assessments, manual handling, and fire safety procedures specific to retail environments.

 Learning Objectives